cni-iisc/cni-website/_newsletters/2023/Aug.md

 ## A Sanov-type theorem for unimodular marked random graphs and its applications
 Sarath AY, a postdoctoral research associate in the Division of Applied Mathematics at Brown UniversityWe proved a Sanov-type large deviation principle for the component empirical measures of certain sequences of unimodular random graphs (including Erdos-Renyi and random regular graphs) whose vertices are marked with i.i.d. random variables.
 Specifically, hw showed that the rate function can be expressed in a fairly tractable form involving suitable relative entropy functionals.
 As a corollary, he established a variational formula for the annealed pressure (or limiting log partition function) for various statistical physics models on sparse random graphs

+## Order-optimal convergence rates with adaptive SGD
+Sanjay Shakkottai, a professor in the University of Texas at Austin,  talked about a problem in machine learning where we want to find the best solution for a non-convex function.
+The speaker focused on a class of functions that are more realistic for practical machine learning problems.
+He developed a technique to prove that their algorithm can find a good solution with a certain level of accuracy, even when the noise in the data is not uniformly bounded.
+This is important because in many practical settings, the noise is not uniformly bounded.
+He showed that their algorithm works well for a broad range of functions, but some other algorithms analyzed in previous works may not work well for certain types of functions.

+## Dynamic Pricing and Matching for Online Marketplaces
+Sushil Varma,a 5th-year Ph.D. student in the Industrial and Systems Engineering department at Georgia Tech discussed the concept of dynamic pricing and matching for online marketplaces.
+He highlighted the rapid growth of the online economy and the challenges faced by system operators in aligning supply and demand.
+He emphasized the importance of maximizing profit and minimizing delays for customers and services.
+He discussed the centralized approach to pricing and matching, as well as the need for effective control and optimization strategies.
+He also touched on the concepts of stability and compatibility in online marketplaces.
+The speaker emphasized the need to consider internet structure, connectivity, and arrival conditions to achieve a faster and well-behaved marketplace.
+He also highlighted the significance of finding the right balance between profit and waiting time, as excessively long waiting times can negatively affect customer experience.
+The speaker further discussed the challenges of distributing the system's state, the incorporation of servers into pricing, and customer choice.

+## An overview of robotics research at Google Deepmind.
+Dr. Pannag R Sanketi, a Tech-Lead Manager in the Robotics team at Google Deepmind (previously called Google Brain) in Mountain View, California

+## SaFeR – A Safety Framework for e-Scooter Riders
+Mahima Agumbe Suresh, an Assistant Professor at San Jose State University

+## The Robustness of Blockchains to Network Delays
+Suryanarayana Sankagiri (Surya) ,a postdoctoral researcher in the Information and Network Dynamics Lab at EPFL, Switzerland

 [CNI 2023]: https://cni.iisc.ac.in/summerschool/2023